trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdr-settings.md

 ```
 -----

-## Set Mode : Manually set IPDR mode
+## Set Mode : Manually Set IPDR Mode

 If you have skipped the [Mode Chooser Wizard](install) at time of first login, you can switch Trisul to IPDR mode at anytime by following the steps on this page.

-:::info Change the mode
+:::info navigation
-Press the **Enable IPDR Mode** to automatically set all the required parameters the right values.
+:point_right: Login as `admin` and select Context:default &rarr; Admin Tasks &rarr; IPDR Settings
 :::

+Click the **Enable IPDR Mode** to automatically set all the required parameters to right values.

 In the IPDR Configuration module you can see the status of the IPDR configurations including the database tuning parameters, hub, probe and WebTrisul.

-Clicking on the Enable IPDR Mode sets the parameters and configures the Trisul Network Analytics general platform into Trisul IPDR.
+Clicking on the Enable IPDR Mode sets the parameters and configures the **Trisul Network Analytics** general platform into **Trisul IPDR**.

 The image below shows the parameters.